This post has been medically reviewed by Dr. Sarah Mathis, D.O.

-Whenever you are looking at plant proteins, be sure to read the ingredients carefully and make sure nothing sneaky in them.
+When shopping for plant proteins, be sure to read the ingredients carefully and make sure nothing sneaky is in them.
 Things to look out for include: sugar, other sweeteners, soy, pea protein, artificial colors or flavors, anything non-organic that might have been sprayed with pesticides, gluten, and milk ingredients.
 It’s also better to avoid any vegetable oils that might give you too much Omega 6, and watch your intake of thickeners like xanthan gum or guar gum.

 Just be aware that some veg protein powders have been found to have heavy metal contamination from processing, so keep your eye on the news!